Seiza Meditation

 Miki and me in the Cambridge Unitarian Church, Sept.
 2023

-And now, as promised, here’s a short video of Miki Nakura teaching the basics of Seiza Meditation in the Cambridge Unitarian Church:
+And now, as promised above, here’s a short video of Miki Nakura-sensei teaching the basics of Seiza Meditation (both the traditional posture and using a chair) in the Cambridge Unitarian Church:

 Miki Nakura holds weekly Seiza sessions on ZOOM (link below) every month, mostly Tuesdays, from Noon to 1 PM (New York Time) and Saturdays, from 8 AM to 9 AM (New York Time), but to check the current schedule, please contact him at: